Dre Campbell Farm

 2. Weeds

-Gardeners also deal with weeds from time to time.
+Gardeners also occasionally deal with weeds.
 Fortunately, there are a few natural ways to eliminate weeds from your garden.

-For example, you can use newspaper and put organic mulch on top to hold it down.
-You could also pull weeds out by hand or use vinegar to kill the weeds, among other DIY methods.
+For example, you can use newspapers and place organic mulch on top to hold them in place.
+You can also pull weeds out by hand or use vinegar to kill them, among other DIY methods.

 3. Plants Not Growing in Soil